East Turkestan Liberation Organization: History

 On 15 December 2003, the Chinese Ministry of Public Security issued a list of East Turkestan terrorists and terrorist organizations which named four organizations and several individuals: the East Turkestan Liberation Organization (ETLO), the East Turkestan Islamic Movement (ETIM), the World Uyghur Youth Congress (WUYC) and the East Turkestan Information Centre (ETIC).
 At the same time, the official Chinese press initiated a campaign detailing terrorist incidents allegedly carried out by the individuals listed.
 Amnesty International regarded these allegations "uncorroborated and no credible evidence was provided to substantiate these claims.
 Indeed, much of the "evidence" appeared to have been obtained from other individuals under interrogation.
 In view of the ongoing and widespread use of torture and ill-treatment by police in China, particularly to extract confessions from detained suspects, Amnesty International believes any "evidence" obtained in this way must be treated with deep suspicion."
 In January, Hazret, who avoids public appearances, called into Radio Free Asia to respond that ETLO wishes to work by peaceful means, but spoke of the "inevitability" of a military wing targeting the Chinese government.
 He also stated that the principal goal of the ETLO was to pursue independence through peaceful means, and denied any participation in terrorist activities or connections to the East Turkestan Islamic Movement.

 Amnesty International has criticized the Chinese government response to ETLO, which it says include human rights violations, such as torture and ill-treatment by police.

 Designation as a terrorist organization

 The Shanghai Cooperation Organisation (SCO) members of China, Kazakhstan, and Kyrgyzstan, respectively, have designated ETLO as a terrorist organization.
 According to Amnesty International, the listing of ETIM and ETLO was in keeping with previous allegations made by China against these groups.
-Both were highlighted in China's official report on East Turkestan terrorists of January 2002 and China's allegations against ETIM (East Turkestan Islamic Movement) were bolstered in August 2002 when the U.S., closely followed by the UN formally classified ETIM as a terrorist organization after several requests from China.
-In November 2020, the United States removed the ETIM from its terrorist organisations list.
-The group was previously designated as a foreign terrorist organisation by the U.S. in 2002, in the wake of the September 11 attacks in the U.S..
-In response, China accused U.S. of double standard.
-The relations between the two countries has deteriorated since 2017 under President Donald Trump whose administration labeled China a strategic competitor.
+Both were highlighted in China's official report on East Turkestan terrorists of January 2002.

 The organization operates primarily in Xinjiang, China, but operates throughout Central Asia and in Pakistan.
 The ETLO is allied with the East Turkestan Islamic Movement and the Taliban.
 Kazakhstan banned the ETLO, designating it a terrorist organization, on 17 November 2006.
 The United States State Department says the ETLO has engaged "small politically [sic]motivated bombings and armed attacks".
 The Global Defense Review writes that it is "widely acknowledged" that Al-Qaeda gives funding and training to the ETLO and the East Turkestan Islamic Movement.